TheEt1234/libox_computer/DOCS.md

 ## `yield(command)`
-when ran without arguments, it waits for an event and returns it
+when ran without arguments, it waits for an event and returns it may be used internally by some of the commands here to provide delay

+### Waiting
 when ran with a number, it *waits* for the number of seconds specified, ***ignoring all events***

 same thing can be achieved with: